KristofferStrube/EditorConfigWizard/README.md

 We would like to eventually make it possible to cover many of the sames rules that they use and to compare ones own config to theirs.

 # Issues
-Feel free to open issues on the repository if you find any errors with the package or have wishes for features.
+Feel free to open issues on the repository if you find any errors with the project or have wishes for features.

 ## Related articles
 This project uses the idea of making a component for showing code from this article.